 Each cell of our bodies contain memories of our past lives.
 Every unit of matter has intelligence in it.
 Absolute laws govern our lives on earth.
 Among these are the laws of healing and creation.
 All healing and creating on earth begins first with the imagination of the spirit and the power of thought.
 Verbalizing our thoughts further helps the process as spoken words “creates an excitement in the intelligences around us, and they then go into motion…”

-Aside from the vast and profound knowledge given to Betty Eadie, her near-death experience includes what we all apparently have to answer to—our own ‘life review’.
+Aside from the vast and profound knowledge given to Betty Eadie, her near-death experience includes what we each have to answer to—our own ‘life review’.
 The life review happens within the company of other beings who do not judge, but offer loving support.
 We find that we alone judge our lives without the ability to hide from the truth.

-Back in our spiritual home, we understand with absolute clarity, what is often obscured on earth, that what matters most is our intention.
+In the heaven, we understand with absolute clarity, what is often obscured on earth, that what matters most is our intention.
 Every moment of our lives we make decisions based on intentions.
 During the life review, we will know with conviction, that intentions from a heart full of love are the only things we will be proud of.

 Above all else, Betty Eadie learns we are here on earth to love ourselves, to love each other, and to love our Creator.